Agent OS 2026 (v0.3.29-v0.5.0)

-Agent OS 2026 introduces a structured cognition layer to SPINE: an OODA-based execution loop, episodic memory, embedding providers, task DAGs, and agent process management.
+Agent OS 2026 introduces a structured cognition layer to SPINE: an OODA-based execution loop, deep memory with OODA hooks, embedding providers, task DAGs, and agent process management.
 These components compose existing SPINE subsystems into a coherent autonomous agent runtime.

 OODA Loop Composition